shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-PublishYourApp.md

 - updating the [Shoutem platform]({{ site.url }}/docs/extensions/reference/platform) being used in the app
 - installing, updating or uninstalling extensions which contain **native code**

 In those cases, you still just have to click the `Republish` button and we'll take care of the rest and will notify you of the process.
-Like we said, leave the boring stuff to Shoutem!

 ### Maintaining the App Data